ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 <!--
 At Aurora, I am part of our Technology Foundations team, building tooling and infrastructure to improve developer experience and productivity.
-While most of core technology is written in C++, we have a variety of web applications for visualization, simulation, logistics management, and many other purposes.
-My team and I help accelerate the development of those applications by maintaining core libraries and improving shared components such as our build system toolchain.
+While most of our core technology is written in C++, my team and I help accelerate the development of our web applications by maintaining core libraries and improving shared components such as our build system toolchain.

-click

 I have 8 years of experience in building and maintaining mission-critical software systems.
-I started my career at a cyber-security company acquired by VMware, then moved to Canon to build medical imaging software for four years.
+I started my career in cyber-security, then moved to Canon to build software for 3D visualization of medical images like CT and MRI datasets.
+We had this sign in our lobby that read "What we do matters".

-A part of my talk today showcases the software that I originally built for my team at Canon, and then sold to other companies when I got the IP rights and started a startup.
-What I am sharing today is the story of this adventure that I've pursued with passion for the past five years.
+And it was true.
+We were literally saving lives.
 -->

 ---